 I have never been a very big fan of lemons, so lemon bars have never really been tempting to me.
 But then, I found this recipe for Orange Brownies and knew I would be a fan!
 I love the orange flavor in both the bars and the glaze on top – it is so yummy!

-The texture of a lemon bar is a thick gooey lemon curd on a crust, but these glazed orange bars are sort of like a cross between that and a brownie, making them the perfect dessert.
-But you can fight hard and make a convincing case to get these added to the list of acceptable breakfast foods if you tried hard enough.
+The texture of a lemon bar is a thick gooey lemon curd on a crust, but these glazed orange bars are sort of like a cross between that and a brownie, except flavored orange instead!
+I love how unique these dessert bars are – I’d never had anything like this before I made this recipe!

 For a long time, I was intimidated about how to zest an orange…I had no clue what that even meant!
 It is super easy – all you have to do is use a micro grater and grate off the outermost layer of orange.

 I had a fairly large orange and was able to get just enough zest for this recipe (2 teaspoons).
 Just make sure you are only getting the bright orange part and not the white stuff underneath.

 How do I zest an orange without a zester?

 If you don’t have a zester already, you can often find that your cheese grater has a small section for zesting.
 You can use this or you can DIY if that still isn’t an option for you.